Jordana Steinberg, Founder and Principal, is a strategist and venture advisor working across wellness and systems innovation.

 Internationally, she leads the curriculum development and strategic direction for a Women’s Wellness Initiative in Kenya, focused on supporting girls and women affected by trauma and stigma.
 She oversees the design of culturally responsive programming that advances safer communities and expands access to menstrual and sexual health education.

 Her commitment to social impact continues through board service with Friends of the Semel Institute at UCLA and Operation iDream.
-Her forthcoming book, Letters of Love: Operation iDream — Messages from Around the World, will be sent to a new library in Zambia, amplifying global messages of encouragement and hope.
+Her forthcoming book, Letters of Love: Operation iDream — Messages from Around the World, will be sent to a new library in Zambia.

 She also teaches at Sacramento’s Women’s Empowerment, helping women experiencing homelessness build career skills, cultivate an entrepreneurial mindset, and strengthen the resilience needed to confidently rebuild their futures.